Chupacabra: The Livestock Killer

 Birth of a Bloodsucker

 The first reports emerged from Puerto Rico in the mid-1990s, describing a creature unlike anything known to science or folklore.
 Witnesses claimed it stood roughly four to five feet tall, bipedal, and reptilian, with leathery gray-green skin, spines running down its back, and glowing red eyes.
 Its movements were described as mechanical, almost alien.
-Some even compared it to the creature from the movie Species, which had released just months before the first sightings—a coincidence skeptics have never ignored.

 The livestock deaths themselves were no less strange.
 Goats, chickens, and even cattle were found with clean puncture wounds at the neck, as if made by a syringe, their bodies entirely exsanguinated.
 Yet there were no signs of predation—no torn flesh, no tracks, no blood on the ground.
 To frightened villagers, the explanation was obvious: something unnatural was feeding on them.